rafashaalfiandi/XSSentinel/README.md

 ## Result Classification

 XSSentinel does not treat every reflection as confirmed XSS.
-A result is classified from several evidence layers:
+Results are classified from several evidence layers:

 - Whether the payload appears in the response.
-- Where the payload appears: HTML text, attribute, script, raw/API response, or another context.
+- Where the payload appears, such as HTML text, attributes, script, raw/API responses, or another context.
 - Whether the payload actually executes in a browser.
 - Whether the response is an API/download response that delivers payload content but does not directly execute it.

-Result markers:

 | Marker | Status | Meaning |
 | --- | --- | --- |